 This paper gives an overview of the work carried out in the IST Project WINMAN (whose main task is to develop and validate an open and flexible integrated management system for IP over WDM networks), focusing on the policy based management approach adopted by the project.
 The trials in the WINMAN project have demonstrated inter-connectivity across a worldwide network management infrastructure in a multi-provider and multi-domain environment [9].
-Furthermore the design and the implementation of the WINMAN policy management system are described.
+Furthermore the design and the implementation of the WINMAN policy management system are described, together with a simple scenario describing a general interaction between the policy manager and the provisioning manager.